Implementation of new application and digital pass system

 Sharp project management

-Highberg was asked to carry out the entire project management: from architectural design, selection, development and implementation of a new application to the implementation of the digital voucher system for the Stadspas Amsterdam.
-Hoogerwerf: "There were several challenges there, such as deciding exactly what we wanted, keeping the external parties on their toes and cooperating with the many institutions that realize the offers for us."
+Highberg was asked to manage the entire project: from architectural design, selection, development and implementation of the new application to the implementation of the digital voucher system for the Stadspas Amsterdam.
+Hoogerwerf: "There were several challenges there, such as deciding exactly what we wanted, keeping the external parties on their toes and cooperating with the many institutions that provide offers through the pass."

 Highberg played an important role in all these areas.
-"For example, a support team was set up by Highberg to visit institutions that were having problems integrating the City Pass into their own POS system," Hoogerwerf said.
-"You would think: there is one cash register system in the Netherlands, but there are more than you think.
+"For example, a support team was set up by Highberg to visit institutions struggling to integrate the Stadspas into their own POS system," Hoogerwerf said.
+"You would think there’s one standard cash register system in the Netherlands, but there are more than you’d expect.
 A lot of institutions got stuck as a result.
-Highberg cleverly solved that by sending a support team to them that thought along on the spot."
+Highberg cleverly solved that by sending a support team to help them on-site."

 Digital offerings

-Meanwhile, the switch from the paper City Pass to a digital City Pass is a fact.
-All offers and discounts are now automatically loaded onto the pass, which has advantages for both the municipality and the users.
-Hoogerwerf: "Users can no longer lose their receipts and only have to have their pass scanned at the cash register; the municipality and the institutions are rid of the administrative hassle with the receipts."
+Meanwhile, the switch from the paper Stadspas to a digital Stadspas is a fact.
+All offers and discounts are now automatically loaded onto the pass, benefiting both the municipality and the users.
+Hoogerwerf: "Users can no longer lose their receipts and only have to have their pass scanned at the cash register; the municipality and institutions are rid of the administrative hassle with the receipts."

 The biggest gain

-The biggest gain of the digital City Pass is that the municipality can better monitor usage.
-"Before, we saw how many people came to a particular offer," Hoogerwerf says.
-"Now we also know where they come from, how old they are.
-This data allows us to improve the offer and, in time, make it more specific for the various target groups, so that we serve City Pass holders even better."
+The greatest advantage of the digital Stadspas is that the municipality can better monitor usage.
+"Previously, we could only see how many people used a particular offer," Hoogerwerf says.
+"Now we also know where they come from and their age.
+This data allows us to improve the offers and, in time, make it more specific for the various target groups, allowing us to better serve Stadspas holders even better."

 If you would like to know more, call us at 079-3681000 or contact Pim Schouten.